graphql-python/graphene/UPGRADE-v1.0.md

 class Character(Interface):
     name = String()

-class Human(Character): # Old way, not working anymore
+class Human(Character): # Old way, Human will still be an Interface
     pass

-class Droid(Character, ObjectType): # New way, you have to specify the ObjectType
+class Droid(ObjectType): # New way, you have to specify the ObjectType
-    pass
+    class Meta:
+        interfaces = (Character, )
 ```

 ## Mutations